 • Energy efficiency

-A dirty air filter can reduce airflow, make the coil very cold and freeze it.
-As the coil defrosts, it can make the drain pan overflow.
+A dirty air filter can reduce airflow, make the coil extremely cold and freeze it.
+As the coil melts, it can overwhelm the drain pan.
 We recommend checking your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

-If this doesn’t fix the problem, your drain pan may be rusty or have a malfunctioning condensate pump.
-Getting a new pan or pump requires a professional, so contact us at 402-628-0206 for assistance.
+If this doesn’t fix the issue, your drain pan might be rusty or have a broken condensate pump.
+Getting a new pan or pump requires a pro, so contact us at 402-628-0206 for help.

 Why Is My Air Conditioner Leaking Freon?

 Your air conditioner needs coolant to move heat.
-If your air conditioner was put in before 2011, it likely uses R-22 Freon.
-As time passes, chemicals in Freon can eat through metal and cause leaks.
+If your air conditioner was installed before 2011, it probably uses R-22 Freon.
+Over time, chemicals in Freon can eat away at metal and cause leaks.

 • Sweet odor by the air conditioner